mwittig/edimax-smartplug/README.md

 # edimax-smartplug

 Node module to communicate with Edimax Smart Plugs.
 The library utilizes Bluebird promises - https://github.com/petkaantonov/bluebird.
-Device request will be executed sequentially.
+Device requests will be executed sequentially.
 This is useful as the Smart Plug REST service does not chain incoming requests.

 ## Usage Examples